My Homemade Hummus Recipe

 People standing in line for Ali Karavan's Hummus

-They stand in line for Ali Karavan (Abu Hassan) Hummus in the old town of Jaffa
+They stand in line for Ali Karavan (Abu Hassan) Hummus in the Jaffa old city, south of Tel-Aviv

-I’m talking about the Hummus that people stand in line for, like Abu Hassan (aka Ali Karavan) in old town Jaffa, and many others in other parts of the country like Acre and Haifa.
+I’m talking about the Hummus that people stand in line for, like Abu Hassan (aka Ali Karavan) in the old city of Jaffa, and many others in other parts of the country like Acre and Haifa.

 Since 2005, when I moved to the US, I kept looking for the perfect Hummus dish, and with the exception of a few rare places that are not in my area or even state, I found nothing.

-So after a few years I started the journey of mastering the perfect plate of homemade Hummus.
+So, after a couple of years I started the journey of searching for a recipe, and mastering the art of making the perfect plate of Hummus.

 Here is what I learned: